britram/taps-transports/draft-ietf-taps-transports.md

 - segmentation: packets are fragmented to a negotiated maximum segment size, further constrained by the effective MTU from PMTUD.
 - data bundling, an optional mechanism that uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments.
 - flow control using a window-based mechanism, where the receiver advertises the window that it is willing to buffer.
-- congestion control: a window-based method that uses Additive Increase Multiplicative Decrease (AIMD) to control the sending rate and to conservatively choose a rate after congestion is detected.
+- congestion control: a window-based method that uses slow start and other mechanisms to conservatively choose a rate, adapting the sending rate after congestion is detected (e.g.,
+Additive Increase Multiplicative Decrease, AIMD).

 ## Multipath TCP (MPTCP)

-Multipath TCP {{RFC6824}} is an extension for TCP to support multi-homing.
+Multipath TCP {{RFC6824}} is an extension for TCP to support multi-homing for resilience, mobility and load-balancing.
 It is designed to be as transparent as possible to middle-boxes.
 It does so by establishing regular TCP flows between a pair of source/destination endpoints, and multiplexing the application's stream over these flows.

 ### Protocol Description